Image by Glow Images Getty Images

 Forming the most extensive collection of biblical and Holy Land archaeology in the world, the exhibits here are organised chronologically from prehistory to the Ottoman Empire.
 A group of 13th-century-BCE human-shaped clay coffins greets visitors in the first room, and other impressive displays include a 3rd-century mosaic floor from Nablus depicting events in the life of Achilles.
 Also notable is the ‘House of David’ Victory Stele, a fragmentary inscription from the First Temple period discovered at Tel Dan.
 This is the only contemporary, extra-biblical reference to the Davidic dynasty to have come to light thus far.

 Jewish Art & Life Wing

-The prize exhibits here are four complete synagogues brought from various locations and reconstructed.
-One, the 18th-century Vittorio Veneto Synagogue, is adorned with gilt and plaster and was transported from Vittorio Veneto in Italy in 1965.
-The others are from Cochin in India, Paramaribo in Suriname and Horb am Main in Germany.
-Also worth seeking out is the painted Deller family sukkah (temporary wooden dwelling erected during the harvest festival of Sukkot), which dates from the 19th century and was smuggled out of Germany to Jerusalem in 1935.
+The standout exhibits here are four complete synagogues brought from various locations and reconstructed.
+One, the 18th-century Vittorio Veneto Synagogue, is adorned with gilt and plaster and was transported from Italy in 1965.
+The others are from Cochin, India; Paramaribo, Suriname; and Horb am Main, Germany.
+Also worth seeking out is the painted Deller family sukkah (a temporary wooden dwelling erected during the harvest festival of Sukkot), which dates from the 19th century and was smuggled from Germany to Jerusalem in 1935.
 The rooms at the rear of the wing focus on Jewish costume and jewellery.